actris/data-management-plan/DMP/initial-DMP.md

 The list of ACTRIS variables are expected to increase during the progress of ACTRIS, particularly level 3 data products.

-#################################################

 ## 3. Data summary of the ACTRIS data centre

 #### The purpose of the data collection/generation

-The purpose of the data collection and generation of data products in ACTRIS is to provide open access to aerosol, cloud and trace gas in-situ and remote sensing measurements of high quality, benefiting a large community of scientists involved in atmospheric science and related areas as well as policy makers, the private sector, educators and the general public.
+Primary goal of ACTRIS is to produce high quality integrated datasets in the area of atmospheric sciences and provide services, including access to instrumented platforms, tailored for scientific and technological usage.
+The purpose of the data collection and generation of data products in ACTRIS is to provide open access to aerosol, cloud and trace gas in situ and remote sensing measurements of high quality, benefiting a large community of scientists involved in atmospheric science and related areas as well as policy makers, the private sector, educators and the general public.
 See the [Stakeholder Handbook](http://www.actris.eu/Portals/46/Documentation/ACTRIS%20PPP/Stakeholder%20Handbook/high_res_version.pdf?ver=2018-06-04-080105-217) for more information.

 #### The relation to the objectives of the project

+The primary goal of ACTRIS is to produce high quality integrated datasets in the area of atmospheric sciences and provide services, including access to instrumented platforms, tailored for scientific and technological usage.
+The main objectives of ACTRIS are:

+* to provide information on the 4D-compositon and variability and of the physical, optical and chemical properties of short-lived atmospheric constituents, from the surface throughout the troposphere to the stratosphere, with the required level of precision, coherence and integration;
+* to provide information and understanding on the atmospheric processes driving the formation, transformation and removal of short-lived atmospheric constituents;
+* to provide efficient open access to ACTRIS data and services and the means to effectively use the of ACTRIS products;
+* to ensure and raise the quality of data and use of up-to-date technology used in the RI and the quality of services offered to the community of users, involving partners from the private sector; and
+* to promote training of operators and users and enhance linkage between research, education and innovation in the field of atmospheric science.

+* *From the Stakeholder Handbook (2018)*

-Management of ACTRIS data relates to measuring atmospheric composition and the ability to predict the future behaviour of the atmosphere over all time scales.
-High quality observation data facilitates this and needs to be supported by:
+Management of ACTRIS data relates to measuring atmospheric composition and the ability to predict the future behavior of the atmosphere over all time scales.
+High quality observational data harmonized across the countries and continents facilitates this, and needs to be supported by:

-  * Documentation of archiving procedures and access to level 0 -> level 3 data by the National Facilities (NFs), Topical Centres (TCs), and Central Facilities (CFs)
+* Documentation of archiving procedures and access to level 0 -> level 3 data produced by the National Facilities (NFs), Topical Centres (TCs), and Central Facilities (CFs)
-  * Centralized and traceable processing chain of level 0 data
+* Documented and traceable processing chain of level 0 data
-  * Long-term archiving and preservation of ACTRIS level 1 to level 3 data and data products
+* Documented, traceable processing and long-term archiving and preservation of all ACTRIS level 1 to level 3 data and data products
 * Access to ACTRIS data, data products, and digital tools through a single point of entry, the ACTRIS data user interface
 * Documentation of data, data flow, citation service, and data attribution, including version control, data traceability, and interoperability,
 * Data curation and support for campaigns and dedicated research projects and initiatives, external or internal to ACTRIS.

 #### Main users of ACTRIS data and software

-ACTRIS will produce data and data products essential to a wide range of communities as decribed in the Stakeholder Handbook, including:
+ACTRIS will produce data and data products essential to a wide range of communities as described in detail in the Stakeholder Handbook, section “Users” including:

-* Atmospheric science research communities world-wide (climate and air-quality, observational/ experimental/ modelling/ satellite communities, national and international research programmes and organisations);
+* Atmospheric science research communities world-wide
+  * The climate and air-quality, observational/ experimental/ modelling/ satellite communities, national and international research programmes and organisations;
-* Environmental science research communities and communities from other neighbouring fields: hydro-marine, bio-ecosystem, geosciences, space physics, energy, health, and food domain, to study interactions and processes in across different disciplines;
+* Environmental science research communities and communities from other neighboring fields: hydro-marine, bio-ecosystem, geosciences, space physics, energy, health, and food domain, to study interactions and processes in across different disciplines;
 * Instrument manufacturers and sensor industries for development, testing, prototyping and demonstration;
 * Operational services, National weather services, climate services for model validation, weather and climate analysis and forecasting;
 * Space agencies for validation and the development of new satellite missions;